 Jones was appointed to fill Rosalynn Bliss’ seat when she was elected mayor in 2015.
-Home to 62,253 residents, the 2nd Ward’s northern border and eastern borders are the city limits, its southern border is Wealthy Street SE, and its eastern border is shared with the 1st Ward.
+Home to 62,253 residents, the 2nd Ward’s northern border and eastern borders are the city limits, its southern border is Wealthy Street SE, and to the west, it shares its border with the 1st Ward.

 One of Jones’s challengers, Tami VandenBerg, says her efforts as a small business owner and community activist would serve her well at city hall.